JHU-RAIL/medical-imaging/README.md

 Thankfully there are numerous [Python packages](python-packages/README.md) built for doing medical image processing, everything from image processing (2D and 3D) to visualization.

+## Code Snippets

+There are many [snippets of code](code-snippets/README.md) that I have found useful over the hears.

 ## Medical Imaging Journals